AlCormack/GauiX3L/README.md

 Amazingly they are incredible during a speed flight.
 Really shocked.
 The telemetry shows they keep their voltage even under huge load.
 One issue is that they are heavy but given how much power I have.. its not such a big deal.

 For the flybarless the choice was simple:
-* BavarianDEMON 3SX with a Jeti Rex3 rx
+* BavarianDEMON 3SX with a Jeti Rex3 rx (setup file is provided in the files above)

 Given the high amp loads I have always had a worry about loosing power to the rx.
 So for safety I added a:
 * R2 3x25 buffer.